Internships

 UCSC Campus Natural Reserve Continuous Forest Inventory (CFI Fall 2015) interns measure tree growth rates.

-UCSC Campus Natural Reserve Internships – Fall 2025
+UCSC Campus Natural Reserve Internships – Winter 2026

 An average of 6 hours per week of internship work will earn you 2-credits through the ENVS Internship Office (see their website for other internship requirements beyond the 6-hour requirement).
 Our internships require a sense of adventure and willingness and ability to work off-trail in sometimes challenging terrain.
 Poison oak is abundant, and though we provide coverall suits, gloves, and Technu, participation isn’t recommended if you know you are highly sensitive to poison oak.